Binhdn04/NLP_UET/README.md

 # NLP_UET
-Repo to submit assignments of NLP course at UET in the summer 2024
+Repository for submitting assignments for the NLP course at UET in the summer of 2024